William Tod Otto

-Biography
+Early life, family and education

 Born in Philadelphia, he was the son of noted physician John Conrad Otto.
+William's great-grandfather was Revolutionary War Army Surgeon Bodo Otto, who had three sons that were also surgeons and assisted him during wartime.

+William earned his A.B. in 1833 and his A.M. in 1836, both from the University of Pennsylvania, and then read law with Joseph R. Ingersoll.

+Career

-He received his A.B. in 1833 and his A.M. in 1836, both from the University of Pennsylvania, and then read law with Joseph R. Ingersoll.
-He moved west and practiced law in Brownstown, Indiana and was a judge on the Indiana Second Circuit Court from 1844 to 1852.
-He taught law at a predecessor school of the now Indiana University Maurer School of Law from 1847 to 1852 and unsuccessfully ran for Attorney General of Indiana in 1858.
+Otto moved west and practiced law in Brownstown, Indiana.
+He became a judge on the Indiana Second Circuit Court from 1844 to 1852.
+He taught law at a predecessor school of the now Indiana University Maurer School of Law from 1847 to 1852.
+He unsuccessfully ran for Attorney General of Indiana in 1858.

-A personal friend of Abraham Lincoln, Judge Otto headed the Indiana delegation to the 1860 Republican National Convention that nominated Lincoln for the presidency.
-Subsequently, he was among those instrumental in delivering Indiana, a key swing state, to Lincoln in the presidential election.
+Otto was a personal friend of fellow Indiana attorney Abraham Lincoln.
+Judge Otto headed the Indiana delegation to the 1860 Republican National Convention that nominated Lincoln for the presidency.
+Subsequently, Otto was among those instrumental in delivering Indiana, a key swing state, to Lincoln in the presidential election.
 Lincoln appointed him Assistant Secretary of the Interior after the previous man in the position, John Palmer Usher, was promoted to Secretary of the Interior.
 Anticipating the outbreak of southern hostilities, Lincoln wanted Otto to be involved in military organization.
 He served in the Interior Department from 1863 to 1871.
-According to The New York Times (Page 1, April 16, 1865), Judge Otto was among those surrounding Lincoln's bedside when the great man died after being shot by John Wilkes Booth.
+According to The New York Times, Judge Otto was among those surrounding Lincoln's bedside when the President died after being shot by John Wilkes Booth.

-Otto went on to serve as a diplomat, helping arbitrate claims against Spain, as well as a delegate to the Universal Postal Union congress in Lisbon, Portugal.
+Otto later served as a diplomat, helping arbitrate claims against Spain, as well as a delegate to the Universal Postal Union congress in Lisbon, Portugal.
 In 1875, he was named Reporter of Decisions of the Supreme Court of the United States, a position he held until 1883.